ahmedsamehahmed55/ASME-electrical-team/README.md

 * 🏅 **Leaps and Bounds Award** – for significant improvements in systems engineering
 * 🥉 **3rd Place in Presentation and Demonstration**
 * ⚡ **Most Energy-Efficient Team**

----

-Let me know if you'd like to add:

 * A **diagram** or image of the electrical system
 * Sections for **Setup**, **Hardware List**, or **Team Credits**